ODU-Storymodelers/ragtec/README.md

 ### Collection Generation

-Curate news collections by manually selecting URLs from diverse outlets (e.g., Reuters, DW), archiving each page via the Internet Archive’s Wayback Machine to ensure persistence.
-Validate URLs by checking for successful responses and exclude inaccessible or paywalled links.
-For each valid URL, extract metadata (title, author, images) using schema.org standards and retrieve full-text content with tools like Gnews Web Scraper.
-Apply random delays and retry logic to minimize blocking and maximize completeness.
-Merge metadata and content into a standardized format, providing rich context for topic discovery via retrieval systems.
+Manually curate URLs from diverse news outlets (e.g., Reuters, DW), archive each page using the Internet Archive’s Wayback Machine to ensure persistence, and validate accessibility by checking for successful responses.
+For each valid URL, extract metadata (title, author, images) using schema.org standards and retrieve full-text content with tools such as Gnews Web Scraper.
+Implement random delays and retry logic to minimize blocking and maximize completeness.
+Merge metadata and content into a standardized document format, providing rich context for topic discovery via retrieval-augmented generation (RAG) systems.

 ### Topic Extraction

-Perform context-aware topic extraction using retrieval-augmented LLMs, utility functions (`utils/ragtec_topic_extraction.py`), and custom prompt templates (`prompts/topic_extraction_prompt.txt`, `prompts/docs_retrieve_query.txt`) to identify meaningful topics with reduced redundancy.
+Retrieve representative subsets of the archived news collection using a retrieval query and vector database, then use an LLM (e.g., GPT-4o-mini) with a topic-extraction prompt (`prompts/topic_extraction_prompt.txt`) to extract structured topics and collection context.
+Embeddings are generated for all articles and stored for efficient retrieval.
+The optimal number of articles for extraction is determined by a heuristic balancing coverage and efficiency (see `prompts/docs_retrieve_query.txt`).
+The LLM produces a collection-level analysis, topic list, descriptions, keywords, and representative documents.
+All prompt and query templates are available in the repository.

 ### Topic Classification

-Assign multiple topics per document with multi-topic classification techniques, supporting utilities (`utils/ragtec_topic_classification.py`), and tailored prompt templates (`prompts/topic_classification_prompt.txt`) to capture complex thematic structures.
+Assign each article to one or more predefined topics identified in the extraction step, allowing for multi-topic assignments.
+The LLM receives the article’s URL and full text, guided by a topic-classification prompt (`prompts/topic_classification_prompt.txt`) that incorporates the topic list and collection context.
+The model identifies main and primary topics, generates supporting details, and can create new topics if needed, serving as a diagnostic for topic coverage.
+Implementation scripts and prompt templates are available in the repository.

 ### Topic Quality

-Evaluate topics with a focus on coherence and diversity tradeoffs, integrating metrics and utility modules (`utils/ragtec_topic_quality.py`) to assess quality comprehensively.
+Evaluate the quality of extracted topics using two complementary metrics: topic coherence (C_V) and topic diversity (Jaccard Diversity).
+Coherence is measured by the semantic relatedness of top keywords, while diversity quantifies vocabulary overlap between topics.
+Keywords are sourced both from the LLM (during extraction) and from KeyBERT applied to the entire collection.
+Implementation scripts and metric details are available in the repository (`utils/ragtec_topic_quality.py`, `code/6_metrics_document_ragtec.py`, `code/6_metrics_document_ragtec_keybert.py`).

 ### Topic Storytelling

-Produce storytelling outputs including Topic Dictionary, Collection Context, Topic Distribution, and Topic Co-occurrence Network to enhance interpretability, supported by utility scripts for data formatting and visualization.
+Synthesize outputs from previous stages to provide a comprehensive, narrative-driven understanding of the collection.
+Generate four complementary views: Topic Dictionary (labels, descriptions, keywords), Collection Context (summary and main themes), Topic Distribution (primary/secondary appearances and importance ratio), and Topic Co-occurrence Network (visualizing topic relationships and overlaps).
+These outputs combine descriptive text, quantitative measures, and relational structures, supported by utility scripts for formatting and visualization.
+All implementation scripts and prompt templates are available in the repository.

 ## Repository Structure